-Transportation is an essential component of multidimensional efforts to advance economic development, industry growth and competitiveness; reduce the nation's carbon footprint; increase job access and mobility; and create communities having a high quality of life for people of all ages, incomes and abilities.
-This remains DRCOG's vision for federal/metro partnerships for prosperity.
+Transportation is an essential component of multidimensional efforts to advance economic development, industry growth and competitiveness; reduce the nation's dependency on fossil fuels; increase job access and mobility; and create communities having a high quality of life for people of all ages, incomes and abilities.
 DRCOG supported the Fixing America's Surface Transportation (FAST) Act.
-However, while the FAST Act provided funding stability and delivery of long-term capital projects, the reauthorization still falls short of needed investment in the nation's infrastructure and did not address a number of other important issues.
-As Congress and the U.S. Department of Transportation consider additional transportation issues and rulemaking for FAST, DRCOG will evaluate related proposals for consistency with the following policies.
+However, while the FAST Act provided funding stability and delivery of long-term capital projects, the reauthorization falls short of needed investment in the nation's infrastructure and did not address a number of other important issues.
+As Congress and the U.S. Department of Transportation consider additional transportation issues and rulemaking for FAST Act and proposals for infrastructure investment that may come from the new administration, DRCOG will evaluate each for consistency with the following policies.

-DRCOG supports an energy-efficient, environmentally sustainable, multimodal transportation system that ensures America's economic competitiveness and provides livable communities for its residents.
-DRCOG supports providing additional transportation revenues to accomplish this vision.
-DRCOG urges Congress to adopt the remaining elements of the Board's adopted policy framework as outlined below.
+- DRCOG supports an energy-efficient, environmentally sustainable, multimodal transportation system that ensures America's economic competitiveness and supports livable communities for its residents. - DRCOG supports providing additional transportation revenues to accomplish this vision. - DRCOG urges Congress to consider the remaining elements of the Board's adopted policy framework as outlined below.

-Additional Investment in the Nation's Infrastructure.
-DRCOG supports both short- and long-term federal funding policies:
+Additional investment in the nation's infrastructure.
+DRCOG supports both short- and long-term federal funding policies.